 There can be problems though.
 The lift in front supports the bikes by the front tire, so sometimes, it was difficult getting it to seat properly.
 I’ll admit that I missed one, and had to wait for the next chair.
-I think that happened to Lars as well.
+I think that happened to our son as well.
 It’s pretty embarrassing, but it’s probably one of those things that happens to everyone at some point, and by the time you get to the top, it’s forgotten.

 Once we were on the lift, the thought occurred to me that how are we going to get our bikes down from the lift in front of us, when we’re not there?
 Will the lift riders get our bikes, or is there an employee who handles that?
 I figured we would cross that bridge when we got there.
-For now, Lars and I were soaking up the view.
+For now, we were soaking up the view.
 Holy cow, it was stupendous!
 We both spoke up at the same time, and said, “I don’t think Mom would like this…”.
 Not the view, but the ride up.

 No Place To Go But DOWN!

 As we got to the top, sure enough, there were a couple of employees taking the bikes off of the racks.
 Everything happens at once, and you need to get off of the lift, and get out-of-the-way, and grab your bikes, and get out-of-the-way.
-With all of those items done, Lars and I looked at the big map right off of the lift, and decided we were going to be smart and take it easy.
+With all of those items done, our sonand I looked at the big map right off of the lift, and decided we were going to be smart and take it easy.
 It was going to be a Green Trail for us.
 Being the concerned father that I am,

 Rinse And Repeat, But Faster

-Our second run down Lars suggested that I take the lead.
+Our second run down he suggested that I take the lead.
 I’m sure he was uncomfortable with me behind him as he thought I might be pushing him to go faster than he wanted.
 I’m more comfortable with speed than he is, so I would go down a segment, wait a bit, see him, and then continue.
 It worked well.
 During our runs throughout the day, we would trade-off wearing the GoPro, or setting up shots for the video.